 .OUR EXPERIENCE & TRACK RECORD

 - If your divorce is contested, we offer Fixed Fees Divorce, so that you have peace of mind knowing in advance how much your divorce will cost.

 - Our experienced divorce lawyers in Singapore have an excellent track record at getting a favourable settlement at mediation, without the need for a costly full blown trial.

 - Our cases are managed discreetly and are kept low key.

-- All senior lawyers in our team are Accredited Mediators and Accredited Collaborative Family Practitioners with the Singapore Mediation Centre.
+- Almost all our family lawyers are trained Accredited Mediators and Accredited Collaborative Family Practitioners with the Singapore Mediation Centre.

 - We adopt a conciliatory and constructive approach to solving divorce cases, rather than a hostile or confrontational one.

 How do you get a divorce in Singapore?

 You can get a divorce in Singapore if either you or your spouse: